 For many students, the sunny months of summer break are an important time to work between semesters.
 Some extra money from a summer job can help pay off tuition or student loans, and summer work experience can load a resume with great skills.

-However, using unconventional methods to find summer jobs for college students, there are still many rewarding opportunities available.
+and there are still many rewarding opportunities available.
 From paid to unpaid, remote to local, we’ve rounded up some ideas to help.

 How to Get a Summer Job

 The process of researching jobs, constructing a resume, applying for jobs, and interviewing for jobs will look different depending on the jobs your child is looking for.

 Moneycrashers advises that students should plan around their passions, have their resume critiqued, prepare answers for interview questions, and look into mock interviews.

 They should join clubs or societies, talk to upperclassmen at their university about jobs related to their major, attend career fairs, participate in networking groups, research companies, and always follow up with a note thanking the interviewer after an interview.

 When Should I Start Applying for Summer Jobs?

 According to an article published by The Balance Careers, deadlines for summer employment tend to vary depending on the organization, the industry, and the type of job.

 Competitive application deadlines for summer jobs can be as early as November, and typically, companies and organizations hire from November to March.